About

 Sarah, Herbs from the Labyrinth, & Radiance

-For more than 20 years I have been making herbal products as Herbs from the Labyrinth, named after the labyrinth at the center of my gardens.
+For nearly 30 years I have been making herbal products as Herbs from the Labyrinth, named after the labyrinth at the center of my gardens.
 All of my herbal body-care products, wellness products, and ceremonial products are made by hand and in small batches, with an awareness of lunar and seasonal cycles.
-I am happy to custom blend teas and tinctures, even smoking blends, to your needs.
-I also dye clothing and silk pillowcases using the traditional vat method with colors I extract from a variety of plant materials.
+I have an extensive line of herbal teas which I’ve formulated to address many sorts of situations.
+Heart’s Ease is my newest blend, to ease our aching hearts.
+I also dye silk camisoles and silk pillowcases using the traditional vat method with colors I extract from a variety of plant materials.

 Being an herbalist is a natural extension of my love of plants, trees and wild places, and my interest in natural healing, which was instilled in me by my mother who understood that it was her responsibility to be our family’s primary healthcare provider.
 We had both an allopathic doctor and a homeopathic physician, but she assumed responsibility for our basic health.

 Some of my earliest memories are of being allowed to play alone in the pine forest just outside my grandparents house in North Carolina.
 It was an incredible gift for me as a child to be alone with the trees, the faeries and my imagination.
-My grandfather was a lifelong forester and he gave me an early love of trees.
-He was author of the book North American Trees, which is still used as a textbook in many college forestry courses.
-I always feel that I can breathe easier whenever I’m in the shade of a forest.
+My grandfather, Richard J Preston Jr was a lifelong forester and he gave me an early love of trees.
+He was author of the book North American Trees, which is still used as a textbook in many college forestry courses, and the first Dean of the School of Forestry at NC State.
+I always feel that I can breathe easier whenever I’m in the shade of a forest, like a homecoming.

-My wellness philosophy is based on the idea of “food as medicine”, and I deeply believe that our health can be greatly strengthened by simply eating pure, real foods.
-Herbs are part of that food, and each one can help us with specific health issues.
+My wellness philosophy is based on the idea of “food as medicine”, and I deeply believe that our health can be greatly strengthened by simply eating pure, real foods and drinking clean water as well as herbal infusions.
+Herbs are part of that food, and each plant can help us with specific health issues.
 I view my body care products as a way of feeding and nourishing the body through the skin.
 I take great care to use only organic ingredients.
-The only “preservatives” you will find in any of my products are things like Vitamin E oil, vegetable glycerine, distilled alcohol, and occasionally a few drops of pure essential oil.
+The only “preservatives” you will find in any of my products are things like Vitamin E oil, vegetable glycerin, distilled alcohol, and occasionally a few drops of pure essential oil.

-We offer classes on herbs, Reiki, earth-based spirituality, yoga, meditation, shamanism, collage, journaling…
+We offer classes on herbs, Reiki, earth-based spirituality, meditation, shamanism, collage, journaling…

 Radiance also houses an eco-feminist lending library which belongs to Full Circle Susquehanna, Inc. as local non-profit organization dedicated to earth-centered empowerment of women and girls.